An easy turkey mince curry recipe using store-bought korma curry paste and lean, low-fat turkey mince.

 🍴 Serving suggestions

-If we're having this meal for a quick weekday dinner, I usually serve the turkey mince curry with plain basmati rice and chapatis.
+Serve the turkey mince keema with plain basmati rice and chapatis.

 📖 Variations

-- Using lamb mince or chicken mince makes a nice change.
+- Use lamb or chicken mince for variety.

-- Make it creamy and add a tablespoon of coconut cream or yogurt.
+- Add a tablespoon of coconut cream or yogurt for creaminess.

 🥡 Storage